angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/show-routes-with-outlets.en.md

 These types of nested routes are called child routes.
 This means you're adding a second `<router-outlet>` to your app, because it is in addition to the `<router-outlet>` in AppComponent.

 In this example, the `Settings` component will display the desired panel based on what the user selects.
-One of the unique things you'll notice about child routes is that the component often has its own `<nav>` and `<router-outlet>`.
+One of the unique things you’ll notice about child routes is that the component often has its own `<nav>` and `<router-outlet>`.

 ```angular-html
 <h1>Settings</h1>